BusyByte/scaladays-2016-nyc/talks/nightmare.md

 - Don't Run Something only on someone's machine
 - Test for realistic load
 - Don't forget to include security
+- Document procedures so others can repeat them

 Style Guide
 - Databricks Scala Style Guide